 I am a Senior Lecturer in History at Canterbury Christ Church University, I have previously administered to the British Studies exchange study programme for the School of Humanities and served as programme director for Levels 5/6 for History.
 I presently serve as Director of Recruitment and Marketing for the School and sit on the School Board.

 I previously worked and studied at the University of Warwick, and completed a PhD and post-doctoral fellowship at that institution in 2013.
 I am broadly interested in early modern social and cultural history, particularly of England, in poverty, mobility, and inequalities, and also in comparative and Atlantic history and historiography for a similar period.
-I am best positioned to work on the period between 1600 and 1800, but can broadly be considered an early modernist historian.
+I am best positioned to work on the period between 1600 and 1800.

 I am presently in the early stages of a new book project: a history of 'ending' poverty in the British Atlantic world, c.
 1600-1848, and intend to cover material ranging from utopian imaginings to colonial displacement and architectural and environmental design.